 The result is usually the salesperson talking themselves out of the sale.

-Instead, sale professionals need to ask more questions.
+Instead, sales professionals need to ask more questions.
 Ask the prospect what they’re looking for, what they’ve tried before?
 What worked, what didn’t work?
 What is the outcome you’re trying to achieve?
 Then listen.
 Listen intently.
 Active listening, not just waiting for your chance to jump in and sell.

 Once you have all of the information, you can make an informed recommendation on what product or service is the best for them.